Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/upbitexchange/resources/upbitexchange.md

-UpbitExchange is a basic SpotExchange adaptation for WavesExchange exchange.
+UpbitExchange is a basic RestExchange adaptation for WavesExchange exchange.